ProfessorNavigator/stirlitz/README.md

 Android users can build project from sources by Android NDK or can use experimental packages from [Github](https://github.com/ProfessorNavigator/stirlitz) project releases.

 ## Dependencies
-You need [Qt6](https://www.qt.io/) library (Core ans Widgets components), [libgcrypt](https://www.gnupg.org/software/libgcrypt/), [libgpg-error](https://www.gnupg.org/software/libgpg-error/).
+You need [Qt6](https://www.qt.io/) library (Core and Widgets components), [libgcrypt](https://www.gnupg.org/software/libgcrypt/), [libgpg-error](https://www.gnupg.org/software/libgpg-error/).
 Also you need [СMake](https://cmake.org/) for building.
 If you plan to build stirlitz documentation, you also need doxygen.

 ## Notes
 Stirlitz includes stirlitz library (can be found ind stirlitz directory).
 To use stirlitz library independently you can build it by same commands as noted in `Installation`.
 You need [libgcrypt](https://www.gnupg.org/software/libgcrypt/), [libgpg-error](https://www.gnupg.org/software/libgpg-error/) and [СMake](https://cmake.org/).